MakeSchool-Tutorials/Teleportation-Unity-VR/P08-Teleportation/content.md

 }
 ```

-You may be looking at a few curious lines in CanTeleportHelper and wondering… why?
+You may be looking at some curious lines in `CanTeleportHelper` and wondering why?
 In particular these:

 ```
 if (hit.collider.CompareTag("Teleportable")) {